Jetroid/jetroid.github.io/_micro/2020-05-11-jekyll-tags-and-categories.md

 micro: true
 categories:
  - "Micro"
+ - "Tutorials"
+ - "Jekyll"
 ---

-Continuing on from [my post yesterday](/micro/jekyll-author-pages/) where I gave you code snippets to use to make a author pages, today I will give you snippets that are useful for making tags and categories pages.
+Continuing on from [my tutorial yesterday](/micro/jekyll-author-pages/) where I gave you code snippets to use to make a author pages, in today's tutorial I will give you snippets that are useful for making tags and categories pages.

 **Tags and categories are implemented in the same way in Jekyll, so I will refer to both as 'tags'.
 To implement categories, simply replace the word 'tag' with 'category', and the code should all still work.**